Can You Keep A Mixed Flock With Chickens & Turkeys?

 My Experience With Turkeys and Chickens Kept Together

-Although I didn’t find any more information about this treatment and it’s effectiveness at that time, I decided to keep turkeys and chickens together.
+Although I didn’t find any more information about this treatment and its effectiveness at that time, I decided to keep turkeys and chickens together.
 Call me adventurous.
-I’ve been using acidified copper sulfate to worm my flock on a regular basis (several times a year and if any signs of worm infestations occur).
+I’ve been using acidified copper sulfate to worm my flock on a regular basis (once or twice a year and if any signs of worm infestations occur).
 I’ve had no issues with Blackhead disease in my turkeys.
-However, I don’t think that my two (non-consecutive) years of experience is conclusive evidence that this works.
+However, I don’t think that my two (non-consecutive) years of experience are conclusive evidence that this works.

 (OK to eat eggs during treatment with these antibiotics.)